bjornsturmberg/NumBAT/docs/source/tutorial.rst

 This will return you into an interactive python session in which all simulation objects are accessible.
 In this session you can access the docstrings of objects, classes and methods.
 For example::

     >>> from pydoc import help
-    >>> help(objects.Light)
+    >>> help(objects.Struct)

-where we have accessed the docstring of the Light class from objects.py
+where we have accessed the docstring of the Struct class from objects.py

 In the remainder of this chapter we go through a number of example simo.py files.
 But before we do, another quick tip about running simulations within screen sessions, which allow you to disconnect from servers leaving them to continue your processes.